evilnick/evilnicksbigbagofdocs/IN_PROGRESS/OPENSTACK/openstack-outline.md

 The configuration data for OpenStack can be fetched by reading the configuration file generated by the Keystone service.
 You can also copy this information by logging in to the Horizon (OpenStack Dashboard) service and examining the configuration there.
 However, we actually need only a few bits of information.
-The following bash script can be run to
+The following bash script can be run to extract the relevant information:

 ```
 #!/bin/bash